aazamov/Intersoft_frontend_dev_principles/README.md

 ## Folder Meaning

+## Folder Structure

+- `app/`
-`app/` Entry setup: providers, routing, app layout
+  Application entry point: global providers, routing, and main app layout.

- `shared/` Shared stuff: buttons, inputs, constants, helpers, hooks, schemas
- `entities/` Basic business models (User, Product, Video) with data & logic
- `features/` Small pieces of logic/actions (e.g. login form, add to cart button) `widgets/` Ready UI blocks that show on pages (e.g. CartWidget, Header)
- `processes/` Full business flows (e.g. checkout, registration)
- `pages/` Page components with layout and widget composition only
+- `pages/`
+  Top-level page components.
+Only responsible for layout and composing widgets/features.
+No business logic.

+- `entities/`
+  Core business models and logic (e.g. User, Product, Video).
+Contains types, state, and domain logic.

+- `features/`
+  Focused, reusable units for a single user action or business process (e.g. login form, add to cart).
+Encapsulates UI + logic for that action.

+- `widgets/`
+  Large, reusable UI blocks composed from features/entities (e.g. Header, Sidebar, CartWidget).
+Used to build pages.

+- `shared/`
+  Universal, app-wide resources: UI components (buttons, inputs), hooks, helpers, constants, schemas, types, utilities, and libraries.

 ## Folder Rules

-1. No business logic in pages.
-Pages are only for routing and UI composition.
+1. `pages/` should only handle routing and UI composition.
+No business logic here.
-2. Use shared/ for universal things.
-Buttons, helpers, configs = put them in shared/.
-3. entities/ hold core logic about the domain.
-Like: user, product, video.
+2. Place all universal, reusable resources (UI, hooks, helpers, constants, etc.) in `shared/`.
+3. `entities/` contains domain models and their logic/state.
+Each entity = one business concept.
-4. features/ are small interactive logic units.
-One feature = one user action (e.g. login, like post, add to cart).
+4. `features/` are small, focused units for a single user action or business process.
+One feature = one action.
-5. widgets/ are big reusable parts for layout.
-Like: Header, Sidebar, VideoPlayer.
+5. `widgets/` are large, reusable UI blocks made from features/entities, used to compose pages.
-6. Keep structure flat, not deep.
-Avoid nesting too deep; keep things easy to find.
+6. Keep the folder structure flat.
+Avoid deep nesting to make things easy to find and maintain.

 ## General Coding rules.